scrapy/scrapy/docs/intro/tutorial.rst

 Spiders are classes that you define and that Scrapy uses to scrape information from a website (or a group of websites).
-They must subclass :class:`~scrapy.Spider` and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.
+They must subclass :class:`Spider` and define the initial requests to make, optionally how to follow links in the pages, and how to parse the downloaded page content to extract data.